 1. How do I know my breastfed baby is sensitive to caffeine?

 Caffeine usually passes into breast milk in small quantities.
 Significant quantities of caffeine may be found if you consume several cups of coffee and other caffeinated beverages a day.
 Some babies could be sensitive to small amounts of the compound.
 If your baby appears fussy, has trouble sleeping, and seems overactive after a breastfeeding session, it may indicate sensitivity to caffeine in breast milk (10).
+In such cases, avoid drinking coffee before the breastfeeding session or opt for decaf coffee while breastfeeding.

 2. Why do they give caffeine to babies in the NICU?

 Caffeine is usually administered to preterm babies in the neonatal intensive care unit (NICU).
-The respiratory system of preterms is not well-developed, increasing the risk of apnea of prematurityiXAn abrupt pause in breathing lasting at least 20 seconds. where the baby has prolonged pauses in breathing.
+The respiratory system of preterms is not well-developed, increasing the risk of apnea of prematurityiAn abrupt pause in breathing lasting at least 20 seconds. where the baby has prolonged pauses in breathing.
 The doctor may administer caffeine since it is one of the methylxanthines, a type of stimulant compound.
 Caffeine stimulates the central nervous system and improves respiratory function, making it easier for the baby to breathe (11).
 It is given orally or intravenously in the form of caffeine citrate (12).

 3. Can babies drink decaf coffee?